 - persistent self-criticism or negative self-talk prompted by a real or perceived failure

 The new mood sweeps in immediately and it matches the individual’s perception of the trigger.
-If these triggered emotions are internalized, the person can instantaneously appear as if they have a full Major Depressive syndrome complete with suicidal thinking.
+If these triggered emotions are internalized, the person can instantaneously appear as if they have a full Major Mood Disorder syndrome complete with suicidal thinking.
 If the feelings are externalized, they are commonly expressed as a rage at the person or situation that wounded them so severely.
 The moods return to normal very quickly so that a person with ADHD can have multiple episodes of mood dysregulation in a single day.

 Many people with RSD say it’s always been a part of their lives, however some report growing significantly more sensitive in adolescence.

 What Are the Outward Signs of Rejection Sensitive Dysphoria?